PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-11 08:06:27
+Last updated: 2024-04-11 08:07:00
-Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark
+Random Quote: Take care of this little one or maybe, it'll take care of you. - Greef Karga